asAlwaysZahra/Reporter/README.md

 The startup project is TestReporter.
 You can run it and choose reports from menu to run on enable extensions.

+- Reporter project: this project is a class library that includes methods to run a report (using LinQ);
+- ImplementationBase: a class library that contains interfaces that should be implementd by a data provider;
+- DataProviders: class libraries that implement needed interfaces to provide data;
+- TestReporter: a console project that uses DataProvider and Reporter dll files to run reports on tasks provided by DataProvider.

 Note: there are 2 different DataDll files: DataProviderOne and DataProviderTwo that you can see their projects. others(DataProviderThree, .. , DataProvider16) are just copy of DataProviderOne :] to test functionality of code.